 Welcome.

-I'm Cristóbal, a programmer and researcher interested in documenting and expanding ways we build structures to dwell in.
+I'm Cristóbal, a programmer and researcher interested in documenting and expanding ways we build technical, material, and social structures to dwell in.
 I'm from the Americas, broadly, but based in São Paulo.

-I build and maintain software for video archives at Reduct and am part of the art collective AVENTURA.
-I write about art and culture both here on my blog and with TIS.
+I build and maintain software for video archives at Reduct.
+I'm a member of ECO and part of the art collective AVENTURA.
+I write about art and philosophy both here on my blog and with TIS, which has lead to a master's thesis I'm pursuing at FAU-USP.

-I'm looking to collaborate on projects relating to:
+I want to collaborate with you on projects relating to:

 ○ Technical autonomy and self-construction; ○ Archives, compression, and transmission; ○ New techniques in digital representation; ○ Portable situatedness, lightweight structures; ○ Psychogeography and leisure in the city; ○ São Paulo as imagined and constructed space.